alecdhansen/alecdhansen/README.md

 - ✍️ I'm actively contributing to a private project built in **React Native** and **TypeScript**.
 - 🌱 I’m dabbling in **Angular** and **Vue**!
 I want to know what the king of JavaScript is 👑
 - 📫 Reach me via email at alecdhansen@gmail.com or on [LinkedIn](https://www.linkedin.com/in/alecdhansen/)
 - I've got a site!
-Check me out over on alechansen.me
+Check me out over on www.alechansen.me

 <h2>Languages I know ↓ </h2>